Edward Waters, DNP, CRNA

 Administrative Specialist III

-Sandra has worked for the Kaiser Permanente School of Anesthesia for the last 15 as an Administrative Specialist III.
-She is currently completing her MBA with a concentration in Business Information Systems at Ashford University.
-Sandra completed her baccalaureate in Business Information Systems in February 2014 at Ashford University.
+Sandra has worked for the Kaiser Permanente School of Anesthesia for the last 18 years as an Administrative Specialist III.
+Sandra attended Ashford University where she completed her baccalaureate in Business Information Systems in February 2014 and her MBA in March 2015.

 Janet has worked at Kaiser since 2001.
 She has been employed at the Kaiser Permanente School of Anesthesia since January 23, 2017.
 Janet provides clerical support to the faculty.
 In addition, she assists the students with their various needs to help them transition smoothly through their 2 years in the program.